Industry / Licensing / Ground Handling Licence

 Every GHL includes specific legally-binding conditions on the services that the licensee is authorised to operate, the validity period of the licence as well as the conditions to which the licence is subjected to.

-Applicants are also required to submit to the Department of Civil Aviation (DCA) for a Technical Approval (TA) for their proposed operations and a GHL will only be issued to the applicant who holds a valid TA issued by the DCA.
+Successful applicants will be initially issued with a Conditional Approval, allowing the applicants to apply to the Civil Aviation Authority of Malaysia (CAAM) for a Technical Approval (TA) for their proposed operations.
+A GHL will only be issued to the applicant who holds a valid TA issued by the CAAM.

 Applying for a Ground Handling Licence (GHL)